 New York To Increase Police Presence After Anti-Semitic Attacks

-Facing a rash of anti-Semitic attacks, the New York Police Department will increase its presence in Brooklyn neighborhoods that have large Jewish communities, Mayor Bill de Blasio announced Friday.
+Facing a rash of anti-Semitic attacks, the New York City Police Department will increase its presence in Brooklyn neighborhoods that have large Jewish communities, Mayor Bill de Blasio announced Friday.

 At least six incidents of hate-fueled attacks have been reported over the past week.
 The violence is taking place against the backdrop of Hanukkah, the Jewish festival of lights, which began Sunday evening.